 The persecution must have been based on at least one of five grounds, either your:

-Proving this connection between the persecution and one of these five grounds is one of the most difficult parts of an application for asylee or refugee status—and it got more difficult in 2005, when the REAL ID Act added a requirement that one of the five grounds was or will be a "central reason" for your persecution.
+Proving this connection between the persecution and one of these five grounds is one of the most difficult parts of successfully applying for asylee or refugee status—especially because you must show that one of the five grounds was or will be a "central reason" for your persecution.

-Persecution may also in some cases be based on your gender.
-This has been applied to cultural practices such as female genital cutting or forced marriage.
-Lawyers have also been fighting for years to have domestic violence, honor killing, and trafficking (sexual or labor) recognized as bases for asylee status, particularly in cases where the police and government compound the problem by failing to protect the women or prosecute the perpetrators.
+Does "gender" fit into any of these five grounds?
+This is an area of ongoing legal argument.
+People have succeeded in gaining asylum based on having been subject to cultural practices such as female genital cutting, forced marriage, domestic violence, and more, particularly in cases where the police and government compounded the problem by failing to protect the women or prosecute the perpetrators.

-The law does not specifically list types of persecution – except in one section (added in 1996), which says that refugees and asylees can include people who have undergone or fear a "coercive population control program" (such as forced abortion or sterilization—this was directed primarily at mainland China).
+U.S. immigration law does not specifically list types of persecution, except in one section of the refugee definition saying that it includes people who have undergone or fear a "coercive population control program" (such as forced abortion or sterilization—this was directed primarily at mainland China, and added in 1996).

-Very few of the many people who apply for asylum fit into that category, however.
+Few of the many people who apply for asylum fit into that category.
 Persecution is defined generally as the infliction of suffering or harm, or a serious threat to your life or freedom.
 Harassment alone isn't enough, but things like death threats, torture, imprisonment, constant surveillance, pressure to join a group engaging in illegal activity, interference with your privacy, family, home, or correspondence, or discrimination in matters like housing, education, or passport issuance have all been found to qualify.